raspberrypilearning/make-crumble-sparkle-creature/en/step_3.md

 --- task ---

 Connect a croc clip from the first Sparkle's positive (+) output terminal on the right-hand side to the second Sparkle's positive (+) input terminal on the left-hand side.

-Then repeat this for the negative (-) output to negative (-) input, and finally, signal (D) output from the first Sparkle to the signal (D) input on the second Sparkle.
+Repeat this for the negative (-) output to negative (-) input, and finally, signal (D) output from the first Sparkle to the signal (D) input on the second Sparkle.

 ![Connect second Sparkle](images/secondSparkleWireAgain.png)